alpaka-group/llama/documentation/pages/domains.rst

 .. code-block:: C++

-    const llama::UserDomain<3> userDomainSize{128, 256, 32};
+    llama::UserDomain userDomainSize{128, 256, 32};

+The template arguments are deduced by the compiler using `CTAD <https://en.cppreference.com/w/cpp/language/class_template_argument_deduction>`_.
+The full type of :cpp:`userDomainSize` is :cpp:`llama::UserDomain<3>`.

 .. _label-dd:

 Datum domain
 ------------

-The completely at compile time defined datum domain is basically a tree structure.
-If we have a look at C++ structs (which the datum domain tries to abstract) they are trees too.
-Let's have a look at this simple example struct for storing a pixel value
+The datum domain is a tree structure completely defined at compile time.
+Nested C++ structs, which the datum domain tries to abstract, they are trees too.
+Let's have a look at this simple example struct for storing a pixel value:

 .. code-block:: C++